-Regreening Africa is supporting farmers to deploy farmer-managed natural regeneration and other land restoration practices previously supported by World Vision Senegal in the Kaffrine Region where farmers have witnessed increases in crop yields, fodder and soil organic matter and a decrease in erosion.
+Regreening Africa is supporting farmers to deploy farmer-managed natural regeneration and other land restoration practices previously supported by World Vision Senegal in the Kaffrine Region where farmers have witnessed an increase in crop yields, fodder and soil organic matter and a reduction in erosion.

 World Vision Senegal

 In Senegal, Regreening Africa operates at two levels:

 - Direct expansion of scale that removes the structural and behavioural barriers to regreening

 - Awareness created of the drivers and impact of land degradation, building the capacity and engagement of agricultural extension officers and local communities

 2) Supporting policy, practice and investment decisions

 Development partners, the private sector, local and national policy-makers are provided with technical support that informs their investment decisions and creates synergies with other regreening initiatives to increase the speed and scale of adoption.